 Do you often find yourself continually fidgeting or feeling restless?
 Perhaps you have a hard time paying attention and have to fight the urge to act or speak impulsively.
-If these are ongoing traits that you recognize in yourself, you may have attention deficit hyperactivity disorder, or ADHD.
-Many people view ADHD as a disorder that only affects children, but in fact, ADHD is a disorder of your brain that can cause a consistent pattern of inattention and impulsivity to such an extent that it interferes with your daily life – even as an adult.
+If you recognize these ongoing traits in yourself, you may have attention deficit hyperactivity disorder or ADHD.
+Many people view ADHD as a disorder that only affects children.
+Still, in fact, ADHD is a disorder of your brain that can cause a consistent pattern of inattention and impulsivity to such an extent that it interferes with your daily life – even as an adult.
 At Oceanfront Recovery, we recognize that the symptoms and problems caused by ADHD can also be a catalyst to substance addiction.
-Our trained therapists in our ADHD treatment program work with you during your addiction treatment program in California to help you address your addiction while managing your ADHD.
+Our trained therapists in our ADHD treatment program work with you during your mental health treatment program in California to help you address your addiction while managing your ADHD.

 Understanding ADHD and ADHD Treatment Programs

-ADHD symptoms may appear as early as age three, and often continue through adolescence and adulthood.
-In many cases, ADHD is mistaken for disciplinary problems or emotional underdevelopment, or missed completely if a child is well-behaved or quiet.
+ADHD symptoms may appear as early as age three and often continue through adolescence and adulthood.
+In many cases, ADHD is mistaken for disciplinary problems or emotional underdevelopment or missed completely if a child is well-behaved or quiet.
 Symptoms of ADHD can change as you age – in young children, hyperactivity or impulsivity tend to be the most predominant traits.
-In elementary school, inattention may become the prominent symptom, leading to poor academic performance.
-In high school and beyond, hyperactivity gives way to restlessness, though impulsivity and inattention may remain, and high school children may have relationship struggles.
-Adolescents and adults with ADHD typically show a history of struggles both academically and in the workplace, as well as challenges or failures with relationships.
+In elementary school, inattention may become a prominent symptom, leading to poor academic performance.
+Hyperactivity gives way to restlessness in high school and beyond, though impulsivity and inattention may remain, and high school children may have relationship struggles.
+Adolescents and adults with ADHD typically show a history of academic and workplace struggles and challenges or failures with relationships.

 To receive an ADHD diagnosis, your symptoms of inattention and hyperactivity must be lasting and impair your ability to function.
-Diagnosis requires a comprehensive evaluation performed by a doctor, psychiatrist or psychologist who is an expert in ADHD.
-This assessment will help to ensure that your issues are truly because of ADHD and not caused by another psychiatric or medical disorder.
+Diagnosis requires a comprehensive evaluation performed by a doctor, psychiatrist, or psychologist who expert in ADHD.
+This assessment will help to ensure that your issues are real because of ADHD and not caused by another psychiatric or medical disorder.
 Our mental health treatment center in Laguna Beach will help you find the right program for you or your loved one.
-ADHD is usually diagnosed in elementary school, although adults and adolescents are also able to be diagnosed if their symptoms have been present since they were a child.
-Our professionals at our ADHD treatment program in Laguna Beach, California will help you manage your addiction and ADHD diagnosis.
+ADHD is usually diagnosed in elementary school, although adults and adolescents can also be diagnosed if their symptoms have been present since they were a child.
+Our professionals at our ADHD treatment program in Laguna Beach, California, will help you manage your addiction and ADHD diagnosis.

 Symptoms of ADHD